brandon-m-wang/cs198-75/src/ios-hw/hw2.md

       make sense so let's go ahead and add that functionality.

-      The “Play Again” button shouldn't show up unless we have already played a round, so the property of the Hidden property of the button was initially set to true.
+      The *`Play Again`* button shouldn't show up unless we have already played a round, so the property of the Hidden property of the button was initially set to true.
   - type: ps
     paragraph: <iframe width="560" height="315"
       src="https://www.youtube.com/embed/KRs-2crje1g" title="YouTube video